micromachine/corosync/README.md

 # corosync
-Puppet module for corosync - installation and basic configuration;
+<h>Puppet module for corosync - installation and basic configuration </h1>

 # Managed by Puppet
 totem {